 Why Would I Need An Accident Reconstructionist?

 Car accidents are usually isolated events that happen within a frame of a few seconds.
-It is incredibly difficult for a witness to give an accurate statement on what happens in that time frame.
+It is difficult for a witness to give an accurate statement on what happens in that time frame.
 For example, you know when you are watching a Ravens game and you see a close play live?
 It is impossible to tell exactly what happened because everything happened so quickly.
-That is basically what tends to happen at accident scenes.
+That is basically what happens at accident scenes.
 So think of an accident reconstruction investigation as the slow-motion replay.
 (Actually, it is not that at all.
 But you get the idea.)

-With that in mind, you really only need a car accident reconstructionist when liability is at issue in a car accident case.
+With that in mind, you only need a car accident reconstructionist when liability is at issue in a car accident case.
 The vast majority of car accidents are cut and dry when it comes to liability.
 X turned in front of Y. Y rear-end X because he was on his cell phone.
-In these cases, you do not need an accident reconstructionist to give you a slo-mo replay, because it is obvious who is at fault.
-To continue with the football analogy, you do not really see a lot of slo-mo replays on 3 yard runs up the middle.
+In these cases, you do not need an accident reconstructionist to give you a slow-mo replay, because it is obvious who is at fault.
+To continue with the football analogy, you do not really see a lot of slow-mo replays on 3 yard runs up the middle.
 The spectators get the point, just from watching live.